Board of directors

 Howard L. Carver, board chairman

-Howard Carver joined Pinnacol Assurance's board of directors in 2013 and serves on the board's audit, ERM, and compensation committees.
+Howard Carver joined Pinnacol Assurance's board of directors in 2013 and serves on the board's executive, governance and ethics, risk and audit, and compensation committees.

 Carver spent 35 years with Ernst & Young, including serving as regional director of insurance operations; associate national director of insurance operations; co-chairman of Ernst & Young's International Insurance Committee; and a member of the Ernst & Young National Insurance Steering Committee.
 His auditing and organizational consulting clients included Liberty Mutual, The Hartford, John Hancock, numerous Blue Cross and Blue Shield plans and many smaller mutual and privately held insurers.